Call for Researchers and Practitioners

 AI With, By, and For Communities

-Solidarity AI, co-convened by PCC Global and PCC Thailand in partnership with Chulalongkorn University, convenes researchers, practitioners, cooperative leaders, technologists, policymakers, union organizers, and digital rights advocates in Bangkok to strengthen democratic approaches to AI infrastructure.
+The 2026 Solidarity AI conference, hosted at Chulalongkorn University in Bangkok and co-convened by PCC Global and PCC Thailand with regional partners, brings together movement builders, researchers, cooperative and credit union leaders, technologists, policymakers, union organizers, and digital rights advocates to confront this question together.

 Conference website